HunterKane/Disaster-Response-Project-/README.md

 6. [License](#license)
 7. [Acknowledgement](#acknowledgement)

-<a name="descripton"></a>
+<a name="description"></a>
 ## Description

-This porject is a join collboration between Udacity and Figure Eight.
-This project revolves around messages recieved from rrea-life disaster events.
-The purpose of this project is to categorize these messages in real-time by building a Ntural Language Processing model.
+This project is a join collaboration between Udacity and Figure Eight.
+This project revolves around messages received from real-life disaster events.
+The purpose of this project is to categorize these messages in real-time by building a Natural Language Processing model.

 __This project goes as follows:__
 1. Processing data, building an ETL pipeline to extract data from source, clean the data and save them in a SQLite DB